dharijanto/eudyptula/README.md

 Since people say that the best way to learn something is by teaching it, I'm going one step further by attempting to post a theory and explanation behind each of the challenges.
-The explanations would be found on each of the challenges individual folders.

 This repository and the solution inside is forked out of [Vitaly Osipov's](https://github.com/agelastic/eudyptula).
 What I'm doing is understanding his solutions, modifying it as I see fit, and finally adding written explanation on top of it.
+The explanations can be found on each of the challenges individual folders (i.e. task1/)

 ## Progress

-- 2020-04-26: Task 1 write up explanation is completed
+- 2020-04-26: Task 1 write up added
-- 2020-04-29: Task 2 write up explanation is completed
+- 2020-04-29: Task 2 write up added
+- 2020-05-01: Task 3 write up added